vran-dev/obsidian-contribution-graph/README.md

 </a>

-## Use cases
+## Use Cases

 - Habit Tracker: Count the number of tasks you complete every day.
 Different numbers will be marked in different colors.
-- Note Tracker: Count the number of note you create every day.
+- Note Tracker: Count the number of notes you create every day.
 Different numbers will be marked in different colors.
 - Review Report: Count your notes or tasks for a certain period of time and generate a heat map for a more intuitive review
 - and more...

 ## Quick Start

-- create empty note, then right-click
+- Create empty note, then right-click
-- select **Add Heatmap** options
+- Select **Add Heatmap** options
-- click the `save` button, and then a heatmap will be created in note.
+- Click the `save` button, and then a heatmap will be created in note.

 ![Alt text](attachment/contribution-graph-create.gif)

-## Theme
+## Themes

 - Git Style